hyperstack-org/hyperstack/DOCS.md

 Together `step` and `failed` form two *railway tracks*.
 Initially, execution proceeds down the success track until something goes wrong; then execution switches to the failure track starting at the next `failed` statement.
 Once on the failed track execution continues performing each `failed` callback and skipping any `step` callbacks.

-Failure occurs when either an exception is raised, or a promise fails (more on this in the next section.)
+Failure occurs when either an exception is raised, or a Promise fails (more on this in the next section.)
 The Ruby `fail` keyword can be used as a simple way to switch to the failed track.

 Both `step` and `failed` can receive any results delivered by the previous step.
-If the last step raised an exception (outside a promise), the failure track would receive the exception object.
+If the last step raised an exception (outside a Promise), the failure track would receive the exception object.

 The callback may be provided to `step` and `failed` either as a block, a symbol (which will name a method), a proc, a lambda, or an Operation.